rust-lang/rfcs/text/3064-bitfield.md

 [prior-art]: #prior-art

 - C
-- The author of Zig [proposes] a different syntax that basically boils down to arbitrarily sized integer types:
+- The author of Zig [proposes][zig-proposes] a different syntax that basically boils down to arbitrarily sized integer types:

   ```rust
   struct X {